etcet/www.etcet.net/posts/2009-10-01-django-development-snow-leopard.markdown

 Now when we enter the newly created directory, we can go start our Django server with `./manage.py runserver`.

-Another thing we do is placing a `requirements.txt` file inside our project directory (also under SCM[^3]) which points to all the specific packages needed for this particular Django project.
+Another thing we do is placing a `requirements.txt` file inside our project directory (also under SCM) which points to all the specific packages needed for this particular Django project.
 This way every new developer only has to do the following:

     pip install -E magicpony -r virtualenvs/magicpony.com/magicpony/requirements.txt